THE GENERATIONS OF ADAM

 As I have observed above, this explanation is quite possible.
 Even as the author of the Book of Jubilees compressed biblical history in order make everything from Adam to Joshua fit neatly into an artificial framework of 50 jubilees, so the author of the Seder ‘Olam Rabba applied a “shorter is better” hermeneutic to Old Testament chronology.
 In other words, where a biblical text could be interpreted in a way that resulted in a shorter chronology, the author would adopt that interpretation – sometimes even if the interpretation is forced or implausible.
 That sort of chronological compression is evident enough in the Seder ‘Olam Rabba.
 But does this compression extend, as it does in the Book of Jubilees, to tampering with the chronological figures in the Bible, substituting artificial figures for the numbers in the original text of Genesis?

 It seems very likely that something of that nature did in fact happen.
 It may not be the case that the deflation of the chronology of Gen. 5 and 11 arose of an anti-Christian animus – or at least hostility between Judaism and Christianity may not have been the primary motive.
-The anti-Judaic “color” of St. Ephraem’s specific allegation, being leveled in the fourth century A.D. well after the putative deflation would have taken place, perhaps has more do with the scenario imagined by the author of the Gospel of Nicodemus, which presents the Jewish high priests Annas and Caiaphas privately admitting to Pontius Pilate that biblical prophecy and chronology predicted the coming of the Messiah in A.M.
+The anti-Judaic “color” of Jacob of Edessa’s specific allegation, being leveled in the seventh century A.D. well after the putative deflation would have taken place, perhaps has more do with the scenario imagined by the author of the Gospel of Nicodemus, which presents the Jewish high priests Annas and Caiaphas privately admitting to Pontius Pilate that biblical prophecy and chronology predicted the coming of the Messiah in A.M.
 5500.
 This scenario does not depict the Jewish scribes tampering with their biblical manuscripts, but the Gospel of Nicodemus does present the chief priests and scribes in a very negative light---privately admitting the truth while publicly denying it.
-As we have seen, Eusebius Pamphilii was the first person known to have alleged that the Jews deliberately compressed biblical chronology, but he ascribes a much more innocent motive than Ephraem does.
+As we have seen, Eusebius Pamphilii was the first person known to have alleged that the Jews deliberately compressed biblical chronology, but he ascribes a much more innocent motive than Jacob does.

 Masoretic chronology intentionally deflated